 Jessica Bowe, PTA

 Jessica was born and raised here in Elma Washington.
 She attended Washington State University and received a Bachelor of Science in Kinesiology.
-She then attended Green River Community College where she earned an Associates Degree in Science and a Physical Therapist Assistant Degree.
+She then attended Green River Community College where she earned an associate degree in science and a Physical Therapist Assistant Degree.
 Jessica has been practicing around the Elma area since 2012 and has been at Summit Pacific Physical Therapy since 2019.
 Jessica has a passion for helping and caring for people.
-As a Physical Therapist Assistant she has enjoyed working in skilled nursing, acute care and outpatient settings.
+As a Physical Therapist Assistant, she has enjoyed working in skilled nursing, acute care, and outpatient settings.
 Jessica has a love for animals, outdoors, riding horses and gardening.

 Darrin Downs, PTA

 Darrin grew up in Poulsbo, WA.
-He attended school at Whatcom College in Bellingham where he received an Associates Degree in Science and a Physical Therapist Assistant degree.
+He attended school at Whatcom College in Bellingham where he received an associate degree in Science and a Physical Therapist Assistant degree.
 He is passionate about helping others improve their health and transform their lives through exercise and wellness.
 His love for anatomy, physiology and exercise stemmed from his passion for competitive bodybuilding.
-Darrin also enjoys outdoor activities such as hiking, fishing and skiing with his wife and two sons.
+Darrin also enjoys outdoor activities such as hiking, fishing, and skiing with his wife and two sons.